Last Updated: January 6, 2025

 Warning

-Microsoft routinely makes changes to the scheduling engine.
-Upgrading to a new version or even applying an update can result in a schedule being calculated differently.
+Microsoft routinely changes the scheduling engine.
+Upgrading to a new version or applying an update can cause a schedule to be calculated differently.

 The Scheduling Engine.mpp file should look similar to the one in the figure below.